gschare/schare.space/content/question/index.md

 contemporary currents of technological thought.
-We will analyze the social and political structures that interact dialectically with technology, investigate the phenomenology of information technology, and discuss the ethical questions that float heavily today.
+We will analyze the social and political structures that interact dialectically with technology, investigate the phenomenology of information technology, and clarify the ethical questions that float heavily today.
 By contending with both software engineering doctrine and key philosophical works, we aim to develop our thinking, provide context for the current moment, and imagine the design discipline of the future.